rlepigre/subml/lib/bool.typ

 (* Basic operations. *)
 val or : Bool → Bool → Bool = fun a b ↦ a tru b
 val and : Bool → Bool → Bool = fun a b ↦ a b fls
-val xor : Bool → Bool → Bool = fun a b ↦ a (b fls tru) a val not : Bool → Bool = fun a  ↦ a fls tru
+val xor : Bool → Bool → Bool = fun a b ↦ a (b fls tru) b val not : Bool → Bool = fun a  ↦ a fls tru

 (* Printing_function. *)